diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 ## m_traverse, m_clear and GC Support

-As said before, on top of the reference counting system Python ships with a an [optional-use garbage collector](https://rushter.com/blog/python-garbage-collector/) to deal, specifically, with cycles.
+As said before, on top of the reference counting system Python ships with a [optional-use garbage collector](https://rushter.com/blog/python-garbage-collector/) to deal, specifically, with cycles.
 To quote the API reference:

 > Python’s support for detecting and collecting garbage which involves circular references requires support from object types which are > “containers” for other objects which may also be containers.
 Types which do not store references to other objects, or which only store > references to atomic types (such as numbers or strings), do not need to provide any explicit support for garbage collection.

 The array structure we are building should actually implement GC support.
 I must say that in the few days I studied the API I never really implemented GC support nor looked into it much.
-While I can't give you any personal experience "insight", I can at least provide you with pointers to how such a support is added and where to look for informations on it.
+While I can't give you any personal experience "insight", I can at least provide you with pointers to how such support is added and where to look for informations on it.

 Implementing GC support doesn't seem to require too much.
-First we have to provide the traverse function, we will see later that the same GC support functions appear for object types too, which has a [traverseproc](https://github.com/python/cpython/blob/bb86bf4c4eaa30b1f5192dab9f389ce0bb61114d/Include/object.h#L158:15) signature.
+First, we have to provide the traverse function, we will see later that the same GC support functions appear for object types too, which has a [traverseproc](https://github.com/python/cpython/blob/bb86bf4c4eaa30b1f5192dab9f389ce0bb61114d/Include/object.h#L158:15) signature.

 If needed we have to provide a tp_clear function, which is of the [inquiry](https://github.com/python/cpython/blob/bb86bf4c4eaa30b1f5192dab9f389ce0bb61114d/Include/object.h#L148) type.
 Going by the reference, the discriminator factor for needing a tp_clear function is the fact that the container we are garbage-collecting is mutable ( in which case we need one ) or not.